dfinity/portal/what-is-the-ic/2_nns/index.md

 cardImageFit: cover
 ---

-As its governance system, the Network Nervous System (NNS) provides crucial functionality to the IC.
+The [Network Nervous System (NNS)](/how-it-works/1_about/08_network-nervous-system-nns.subpage.md) is the decentralized source of truth regarding the whole IC structure, storing information about all nodes and their allocation to subnets.
 The NNS holds the ICP ledger, which tracks the accounts and transactions of the ICP utility token.
-It enables token holders to stake ICP tokens and thereby participate in voting on every aspect of the IC.
-For example, stakers may vote to upgrade the IC software or vote to extend the IC by adding a new subnet and so forth (learn more about staking, voting, and rewards [here](https://wiki.internetcomputer.org/wiki/Staking,_voting_and_rewards)).
+Token holders can stake ICP tokens and thereby participate in voting about every aspect of the IC, putting ICP stakers in full control (learn more about staking, voting, and rewards here).
+It also powers computation on the IC by converting ICP tokens to cycles, which are consumed when running decentralized apps.
-Furthermore, the NNS maintains the entire IC structure, such as information about all nodes or their allocation to subnets.
-It constitutes a single, but decentralized, source of truth.

-Moreover, the NNS provides the means to power computation on the IC by converting ICP tokens to *cycles*, which are consumed when running applications.

 The NNS is the world’s most advanced decentralized autonomous organization (DAO).
-Learn more about the NNS [here](https://internetcomputer.org/how-it-works/network-nervous-system-nns/).